oscarbelmon/BehaviourDrift/index.md

 # Welcome to Behaviour Drift Project

+Abrupt change and linear drift detection in the behavior of localized people with non-invasive indoor positioning techniques.

-## Objective
+## Main Objective
-Detect the change in the behavior pattern of users monitored in their own homes, through an indoor location platform.
+To detect the change in the behavior pattern of users monitored in their own homes, through an indoor location platform.

+## Specific objectives

 1. To create the necessary technological platform to obtain the location data of the users.
 1. To obtain data from real users over a sufficiently long period of time to make them statistically significant.